 **During this uncertain time the Pelham Public Library is taking all precautions to ensure your safety.
 Seed packages are handled with gloves, in a sanitized environment and sealed in envelopes using a wet sponge to minimize risk of exposure.
 If you have further questions about the handling and mailing of seed packages, please contact us.**

 What is a seed library?

 A seed library’s primary focus is on providing free and easy access to open pollinated seeds so that as many people as possible are growing their own organic food.
 A seed library also encourages and enables people to save seeds through awareness, education, and community celebrations aimed at reviving a seed saving culture.

 Seed sharing is very important to our community and is significant to the local biodiversity that has been lost over the years.
 This practice creates a resilient community that will enable a culture of preserving and sharing of open pollinated seeds with like minded individuals.
 A seed library helps contribute to this goal by providing access to a variety of open pollinated seeds and education of sustainability.

 Visit the seed library located in the Fonthill Branch

 Browse the Seed Library Catalogue

-Select two packets of seeds you would like the borrow and complete a checkout form
+Select the packets of seeds you would like the borrow and complete a checkout form

 Deposit the checkout form in the seed box